 Check that you are not adding too much fat in butter, margarine, oils or spreads and dressings to your meals.
 Remember that a spoonful of fat contains twice as much energy as a spoonful of starch.

-Are you eating too much fat with your meat?
+Are you eating too much fat with your protein meal?
 Stick to lean cuts of meat, like chicken.

 If you have checked all these items but your weight still increases, slowly reduce the starch content of one of your meals - you can add extra salad or green vegetables to compensate, but don't be tempted to add extra dressings as well!